 The acronyms and medical terms we use are listed and briefly explained below.
-If you can't find what you're looking for, let us know at the bottom of the page.
+If you can't find what you're looking for, let us know.

 AIH - Autoimmune hepatitis.

 Alanine aminotransferase (ALT) - measured in a liver blood test.
 See Blood tests.

 Albumin - a protein measured in a liver blood test.
 See Blood tests.

 Alkaline phosphatase (ALP) - measured in a liver blood test.
 See Blood tests.